 The closest train station is in Frankston however there are plans to electrify the train line to the Mornington Peninsula in Baxter.

-The Mornington Peninsula has a median house price of above $800,000 and property prices have increased by 8% annually.
-The Mornington Peninsula has become the 2nd highest property price growth area across Australia in 2018 and rents are also rising.
+The Mornington Peninsula has a median house price of above $800,000 and property prices have increased by above 8% annually.
+According to Moody's Analytics, the Mornington Peninsula had the highest house price growth rate in Greater Melbourne in 2017 growing by 18.4%.
+Similarly, units on the Mornington Peninsula also experienced the highest price growth rate in Greater Melbourne in 2017 with an increase of 17.3% The Mornington Peninsula has become the 2nd highest property price growth area across Australia in 2018 and rents are also rising.
+The Mornington Peninsula market is also set to continue to be in growth in 2019.